Fontainebleau Las Vegas: Features

 The hotel tower rises 67 stories, standing at 737 ft.
 Since 2008, it has ranked as the tallest building in Nevada, excluding the nearby Strat observation tower.
 It is the second-tallest hotel building in the U.S. after 1717 Broadway in New York City.
 The hotel has 3,644 rooms, including the Fleur de Lis suites which occupy the top five floors.

 The Fontainebleau features a 173000 sqft casino, which includes 42-foot-high ceilings.
 The casino has 1,300 slot machines, 128 table games, 18000 sqft of high-limit gaming, and a 14000 sqft race and sports book.

 Soffer expects much of the resort's revenue to come from non-gaming amenities, which include a 96500 sqft retail area covering the first two floors.
 It features approximately 35 high-end retailers, including Chrome Hearts, Giuseppe Zanotti, and Missoni.
 The resort has a focus on conferences, taking advantage of its location near the Las Vegas Convention Center.
 The property itself also has more than 550000 sqft of meeting space.

-The resort shares numerous features with its sister property in Miami Beach.
+The resort shares numerous features with its sister property in Miami Beach, including a mid-century modern design.
 Bow tie designs are incorporated throughout the resort as a reference to the Miami hotel's architect, Morris Lapidus, who wore them regularly.
 Like the Miami resort, the Las Vegas Fontainebleau features a collection of artwork spread throughout the property, including pieces by artist Urs Fischer.

 Like its sister property, the Fontainebleau also features the 55,000 sqft Lapis Spa, which offers 44 treatment rooms, a co-ed space with a cold plunge, a therapeutic salt room, and multiple pools.
 Guests can experience an Aufguss show - a communal spa experience that takes place within the sauna to music, lights, and essential oils.
 In 2025, Travel + Leisure named it among the 11 best spas on the Las Vegas Strip.

 In June 2025, the resort opened the Hall of Excellence, a museum showcasing sports memorabilia and artifacts donated from the collections of Tom Brady, Jim Gray and others.
 Some of the 310 items include Jackie Robinson's 1947 bat from when he broke baseball's segregation barrier; the suit Elvis Presley wore when he signed the contract to perform in 1969 after an 8-year hiatus from live shows; and Oprah Winfrey's Presidential Medal of Freedom.
 The museum was designed by Fontainebleau executive Peter Arnell.

+The Fontainebleau subterranean Vegas Loop car tunnel station was opened in February 2026.